GCT Featured Articles

 What EXACTLY IS a carbon tax?

-A carbon tax puts a price on carbon for the cost to humanity and the planet of the use of fossil fuels (damage to the public health, damage to the environment, from fossil fuel combustion - negative externalities).
+A carbon tax puts a price on carbon in a given country for the cost to humanity and the planet of the use of fossil fuels (damage to the public health, damage to the environment, from fossil fuel combustion - negative externalities, also known as the social cost of carbon).
 GHGs other than carbon dioxide can also be included in carbon tax systems (however, carbon dioxide remains the most prevalent GHG included in carbon taxes worldwide).

-The following is a brief description of carbon taxes in Europe, which is where most carbon taxes in the world currently are (as opposed to the much more widely globally adopted emission trading systems - see Putting a Price on Carbon for more information)>>>
+The following is a brief insight into carbon taxes in Europe, which is where most carbon taxes in the world currently are (as opposed to the more widely globally adopted emission trading systems - see Putting a Price on Carbon for more information)>>>

 In recent years, several countries have taken measures to reduce carbon emissions using environmental regulations, emissions trading systems (ETS), and carbon taxes.
 In 1990, Finland was the world’s first country to introduce a carbon tax.
 Since then, 15 European countries have followed, implementing carbon taxes that range from less than €1 per ton of carbon emissions in Ukraine and Poland to over €100 in Sweden.